adattoweb/poemix/README.md

 - Fixed a timer bug that caused it to end incorrectly.
 - Fixed a bug with incorrect comma placement in the `localStorage` object, which prevented the history from displaying.
 - Added a refresh function to the history page so that new changes are displayed when the icon is clicked.
+- A bug with incorrect copying has been fixed